-Exercise: Draw a graph for the expression $(x^2+y^2) exp(1-(x^2+y^2))$.
+Exercise: Draw a graph for the expression $(x^2+y^2)exp(1-(x^2+y^2))$ as a function of two variables.
 Where is the solution to the equation in the graph of this expression?
 Using the graph of the expression, can you see anything unusual about the solution to the equation that might be causing implicitplot problems?

 Recall that we have defined an equation as an equal sign with an expression on either side of it.
-The implicitplot command can only graph equations in two variables, so as far as the implicitplot command is concerned, an equation is always of the form f(x,y)=g(x,y), where we are using the notation f(x,y) and g(x,y) to represent expressions (not functions) in x and y (any two variables can be used; we settle on x and y just for convinience).
-The very first thing that the implicitplot command does is rewrite the equation f(x,y)=g(x,y) as f(x,y)-g(x,y)=0.
+The implicitplot command can only graph equations in two variables, so as far as the implicitplot command is concerned, an equation is always of the form f(x, y) = g(x, y), where we are using the notation f(x, y) and g(x, y) to represent expressions (not functions) in x and y (any two variables can be used; we settle on x and y just for convinience).
+The very first thing that the implicitplot command does is rewrite the equation f(x, y) = g(x, y) as f(x, y) - g(x, y) = 0.
 These two equations are equivalent in the sense that they have the same graph.
 But the way that implicitplot writes the equation is essential for how implicitplot works.
-So as far as implicitplot is concerned, we can say that all equations are of the form F(x,y)=0, where we are using F(x,y) to represent any expression in x and y.
+So as far as implicitplot is concerned, we can say that all equations are of the form F(x, y) = 0, where we are using F(x, y) to represent any expression in x and y.

 We have to give the implicitplot command two ranges, one for the x variable and one for the y variable.
-Let us denote these ranges by x=a..b and y=c..d, where a, b, c, d are any four real numbers with $\mathbf{a} < \mathbf{b}$ and $\mathbf{c} < \mathbf{d}$.
-The implicitplot command only tries to graph the equation $\mathbf{F}(\mathbf{x},\mathbf{y})=\mathbf{0}$ within the rectangle determined by the four points (a,c), (b,c), (b,d) and (a,d).
+Let us denote these ranges by $x = a \dots b$ and $y = c \dots d$, where a, b, c, d are any four real numbers with a < b and c < d.
+The implicitplot command only tries to graph the equation F(x, y) = 0 within the rectangle determined by the four points (a, c), (b, c), (b, d) and (a, d).
 Let us recall exactly what it is that implicitplot is trying to graph.
-Within the rectangle determined by

-(a,c), (b,c), (b,d) and (a,d), implicitplot is looking for every ordered pair (x,y) that solves the equation F(x,y)=0.
-Since the solution of the equation F(x,y)=0 is in general a curve, there will usually be an infinite number of points in the rectangle that solve the equation.
+Within the rectangle determined by (a, c), (b, c), (b, d) and (a, d), implicitplot is looking for every ordered pair (x, y) that solves the equation F(x, y) = 0.
+Since the solution of the equation F(x, y) = 0 is in general a curve, there will usually be an infinite number of points in the rectangle that solve the equation.
 So in fact the implicitplot command does not look for every point that solves the equation, just enought of them so that it can connect the points with straight line segments and get a good approxmation of the solution curve.
 But notice right away that there is something very different here from what the plot command does.
 The implicitplot command has to search through the rectangle to find points that it should plot.
-The plot command has a very specific way to generate a point to plot; it plugs the independent variable, the plot command has a very specific way to generate a point to plot; it plugs the independent variable into the function to get the value of the dependent variable.
+The plot command computes the points that it should plot.
+Given any value for the independent variable, the plot command has a very specific way to generate a point to plot; it plugs the indepdent variable into the function to get the value of the dependent variable.
 The implicitplot command does not have a way to automatically generate the points that it should plot.
 The implicitplot command needs a way to search through the rectangle and find points on the solution curve.